Suicide a growing concern

 - Published: June 21, 2018

-This article is first in a two-part series on suicide and mental illness in the village.
+This article is first in a four-part series on suicide and mental illness in the village.

 It’s called the ripple effect.
 When someone takes their own life, the act impacts entire families and communities, spreading out as water from a stone tossed in a pond.
 Every suicide directly affects 147 people, and six people experience a major disruption to their lives, according to a 2015 study.